-Our Gender Action Plan (GAP), was written by the Equalities and Diversity Practitioner and published on our website in July 2017.
+Our Gender Action Plan (GAP) was written by the Equalities and Diversity Practitioner and published on our website in July 2017.
+A revised edition was due for publication in July 2019, however, is on hold.
 The five specific themes set by the SFC were included in the GAP.
 All academic areas of the college were included in the information gathering for the development, completion and through to publication of the GAP.
 As a college we are already analysing the data collected on these courses in relation to the gender imbalances.

-We are already work closely with Skills Development Scotland and Moray Community Planning Partnership to ensure we are working towards addressing the gender imbalances of some of the courses delivered at our college.
+We are already work closely with Moray Community Planning Partnership to ensure we are working towards addressing the gender imbalances of some of the courses delivered at our college.